your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Identified stakeholders on both sides — security team, business/compliance, and end users/employees — and where their goals conflict
 - [ ] Assessed risk along severity, frequency, and criticality before defining target behavior
 - [ ] Defined what "done" looks like in concrete, non-vague terms (a Definition of Done for the initiative, not just the ticket)
+- [ ] Confirmed the problem statement actually describes a problem, not a solution wearing a problem's clothing
+- [ ] Stated non-goals explicitly — what this initiative will *not* address in this version, and why, so scope doesn't quietly expand mid-project

 ## Threat & Regulatory Context
 - [ ] Identified which standards apply (ISO/IEC 27001 & 27002, NIST SP 800-53, PCI DSS, HIPAA/HITRUST, ISO 31000) and what they actually require versus merely recommend